What does it mean?

 What is the challenge in WA?

 According to the Australian Renewable Energy Agency (ARENA), the uptake of electric vehicles within Australia is slow compared to other high-income countries – with significant barriers being the cost of purchasing an electric vehicle and the lack of existing charging infrastructure.
 Within that low uptake rate, WA specifically is lagging behind – just one in every 1,852 of your fellow Western Australians drives an electric vehicle, which is the third-last rate in the nation.
-In addition to the high cost of buying an EV, Western Australians specifically do not enjoy the same incentives (like subsidies and stamp duty exemptions) that other states do.

 Why is it important to take action?